Skip Navigation Links

 To get started, read the Quick Start instructions or download the sample data ExcelToKmlDemo.zip.

-Click the "Browse" button and select an Excel file (xls, xlsx, xlsm, xlsb, txt, or csv).
+Select an Excel file (xls, xlsx, xlsm, xlsb, txt, or csv)

 If you need help getting started, or if you have ideas for improvement, please write or call.